Pemba island: the undiscovered gem

 The island's agriculture is dominated by clove production, and visitors can explore the clove plantations that have been a significant part of Pemba's economy for centuries.
 The island's rural villages and traditional Swahili culture provide an immersive experience into the local way of life, with opportunities to interact with friendly residents and participate in cultural activities.

-Misali Island
+Misali Island tour

 Located off the west coast of Pemba Island, Misali Island is one of Zanzibar’s most breath-taking marine sanctuaries a true gem within the Pemba Channel Conservation Area.
 Known for its crystal-clear turquoise waters, untouched coral reefs, and vibrant marine biodiversity, Misali is often described as a “diver’s dream” and a “snorkeler’s paradise.”
 What makes Misali truly unique is its ecological richness and spiritual importance to local communities it’s said to be the spot where Prophet Khidr prayed, giving it deep cultural reverence.
 The island also serves as a nesting site for endangered green and hawksbill turtles, surrounded by over 40 species of hard and soft corals and more than 300 species of tropical fish.